brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 OK, when `cdc_operation=D` for delete, we get `NULL` or the empty string back in the data fields other than the `order_id`.
 I can't tell the difference in the Athena UI, but `DATE(NULL) = NULL` so it must be the empty string, as we get a parse error.
 Why the empty string?
 Probably because the source data is `.csv`, so there's no notion of `NULL`-ness distinct from the empty string.
 Using the alternative Parquet format is a better choice, as it would provide a way of expressing `NULL`, as well as more metadata, like column type information.

 ??? note "SQL Interface as REPL"
-    I use the SQL UI to whatever database I'm using to answer questions I have about how functions behave in these kinds of scenarios. `SELECT DATE(NULL)` is a valid SQL statement and returns `NULL`. `SELECT DATE('')` is also a valid statement but returns the parse error, confirming my suspicion.
-Learning that I don't actually need a `FROM` clause is a superpower, turning the SQL interface into a kind of REPL.
+    I use the SQL UI in whatever database I'm using to answer questions I have about how functions behave in these kinds of scenarios. `SELECT DATE(NULL)` is a valid SQL statement and returns `NULL`. `SELECT DATE('')` is also a valid statement but returns the parse error, confirming my suspicion.
+When I learned that I don't need a `FROM` clause I gained a superpower, turning the SQL interface into a kind of REPL!

 I'll modify the `notice_period_days` calculation to handle the delete case.